kfinley/TypeMerger/README.md

 # TypeMerger
-TypeMerger is a simple merging utility class for C# that will take two objects of any type and merge them into a single object.
+TypeMerger is a simple merging utility class that will take two objects of any type and merge them into a single object.
 The new object is dynamically created and added to a dynamic assembly which is added to the current thread domain.

 The code is based on the original TypeMerger class written by [Mark Miller](http://www.developmentalmadness.com/).